jaeksmith/GenAI_Exp_202506XX_FlowSheets_003_CodexCL_001/PROJECT_DESCRIPTION_AND_PLAN.md

    - Implement load/save utilities and an append-only activity log (daily rotated).

 4. **Task Plug‑in SPI**
-   - Design the Java ServiceLoader interface for task types.
+   - Design the Java ServiceLoader interface for task types with future support for loading external JARs at runtime.
    - Implement built-in tasks: CheckboxTask, SvnTagTask (server-side credentials in `application.yaml`), and InputTask.
+These tasks are packaged with the application.
    - Support periodic auto-refresh (default every 10 minutes) and manual recheck.

 5. **REST and WebSocket API**
    - Provide endpoints under `/api/v1/` for listing, creating, renaming, deleting, and copying worksheets and templates.